-This document covers the area of Pollagh Bog.
+This document covers the area of Derries Bog.

-The future use of Pollagh Bog has not been defined by Bord na Móna.
+Future land-use at Derries Bog has not been defined by Bord na Móna.
+Biodiversity and ecosystem services have been identified as the current primary land use at Derries Bog.
 Bord na Móna will continue to review the future after-use of its land-bank.
-Any consideration of any other future after-uses for Pollagh Bog, will be conducted in adherence to the relevant planning legislation and consultation with relevant authorities and will be considered within the framework of this rehabilitation plan.
+Any consideration of any other future after-uses for Derries Bog, will be conducted in adherence to the relevant planning legislation and consultation with relevant authorities and will be considered within the framework of this rehabilitation plan.

-Industrial peat extraction at Pollagh Bog ceased in 2019.
-Currently the most recent peat production area is bare peat, and there is some pioneering vegetation in the north of the bog.
-The combination of active enhanced rehabilitation measures and natural colonisation will quickly establish further pioneer vegetation and will be planned to accelerate environmental stabilisation.
+Industrial peat extraction at Derries Bog ceased across the majority of the site before 2005.
+Some peat extraction occurred on a portion of the site up to 2015.
+Currently the former peat production area is revegetating bare peat.
+The combination of active enhanced rehabilitation measures and natural colonisation will quickly establish pioneer vegetation and will be planned to accelerate environmental stabilisation.
 Nevertheless, it will take some time (30-50 years) for naturally functioning peatland ecosystems to fully re-establish.

-Parts of Pollagh Bog (outside the areas owned and under the control of Bord na Móna) are currently used by domestic turf cutters to harvest peat.
+Parts of Derries Bog (outside the areas owned and under the control of Bord na Móna) are currently used by domestic turf cutters to harvest peat.
 These areas are ecologically and hydrologically linked to the area owned by Bord na Móna where rehabilitation is planned.
-It is beyond the scope of this rehabilitation plan to address turf cutting issues on the margins of Pollagh Bog that are outside of the control of Bord na Móna.
-Nevertheless, Bord na Móna are aware of such issues which may constrain the proposed rehabilitation actions, and this enhanced rehabilitation plan considered potential impacts of these on the delivery of the stated objectives.
+It is beyond the scope of this rehabilitation plan to address turf cutting issues on Derries Bog that are outside of the control of Bord na Móna.
+Nevertheless, Bord na Móna are aware of such issues which may constrain the proposed rehabilitation actions, and this rehabilitation plan considered potential impacts of these on the delivery of the stated objectives.